imrisa/data_analysis/README.md

 - Type:
     - RandomForestRegressor: To handle non-linear relation to have more accuracy.

-- RMSE is a little bit improved from the previous 0.49 to 0.36
+- RMSE is a little bit changed from the previous 0.49 to 0.39, but doesn't mean
     - standardizes variance makes the prediction easier because all features are closer
     - captured the non-linear relation is crucial because linear regression is robust to the outliner

+## Fairness Analysis
+#### Check the fairness about each nutritions(high and low value) in the final model if the samples are fair to get the result of relation between the predict value.